 Other Types of Amoebas

-There are many other types of amoebas in existence.
+Many other types of amoebas exist.
 For example, Entamoeba coli lives harmlessly in our large intestine.
 Entamoeba gingivalis lives inside our mouth in gum pockets, possibly harmlessly but perhaps contributing to gum disease.
 Chaos carolinensis is a giant freshwater amoeba that may be two millimetres in diameter or even larger.
 It has hundreds of nuclei instead of only one.

 Some amoeboid organisms have an outer test, or shell, which is either secreted by the cell or made from outside materials that stick to the surface of the cell.
 The pseudopods are narrow and needle-like and extend through openings in the test.

 The amoeboid way of life seems to be very successful.
 Even some of the white blood cells in our body move by amoeboid movement and engulf bacteria by phagocytosis.
 Understanding how an amoeba functions may help us to understand how other cells function, including those of humans.